jimseibert/jimseibert/README.md

 - 👋 Hi, I’m @jimseibert
 - 👀 I’m interested in OER Math books
 - 🌱 I’m currently learning PreText
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on learning PreText
-- 📫 How to reach me ...
-Good luck
+- 📫 How to reach me ... you can try my school email

 <!---
 jimseibert/jimseibert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.